 Your treatment plan depends on the condition you have and the severity of your symptoms.
 In the early stages of heart disease, you may benefit from lifestyle and diet changes that improve your heart health.
-You should follow a low-salt, low-fat diet, pay attention to your cholesterol levels, and get at least 30 minutes of exercise daily.
+You should follow a low-salt, low-fat diet and get at least 30 minutes of exercise daily.
 If you smoke, Greenbrook Medical physicians can provide resources to help you quit.

 If lifestyle and diet modifications aren’t enough to manage your cardiovascular disease, you may need medications.
 There are prescription medications that can thin your blood to improve your circulation and medications to help eliminate excess fluids from your body.
 If you have severe heart disease or damage to your heart, you may need a referral for surgery.